-A sensor will be placed on your forehead; this is to measure your oxygen levels and heart rate during the test.
+A sensor will be placed on your forehead or finger - this is to measure your oxygen levels and heart rate during the test.
 During the test, you will need to walk as far as you can in the six minutes.
 You can stop and rest during this time for as long and as often as you need to.
 Your heart rate and oxygen levels will be monitored throughout the test.
 When the test is finished, you will be monitored for a few more minutes to allow your oxygen levels and heart rate to recover.
-You will then be asked a few questions about your symptoms.
+You will then be asked a few questions about your symptoms or any limitations during the walk.
+The incremental shuttle walk test What is the incremental shuttle walk test?

-The Incremental Shuttle Walk Test

-What is the incremental shuttle walk test?

 The test is designed to assess your maximum walking capacity by monitoring how far you can walk, with the pace increasing gradually every minute at the sound of a beep.
 What happens during the test?
-The test will take up to 30 minutes to complete.

 First the physiologist will go through some pre-test checks.
 A recording of the instructions will be played to you explaining the test and the physiologist will answer any questions you may have following this.

-A sensor will be placed on your forehead to measure your oxygen levels and heart rate during the test.

-During the test, you will be walking between two cones spaced 9 metres (10 yards) apart.
+A sensor will be placed on your forehead or finger to measure your oxygen levels and heart rate during the test.
+During the test, you will be walking around two cones spaced nine metres apart.
 The walking pace will be set by a beep.
 The aim is for you to turn around at the cone at the first beep and the second cone by the next beep.
 As the test goes on the beeps will gradually get closer together which means you will have to walk faster.
 The test continues until you cannot keep up with the set pace of the beeps or you become too short of breath.
 When the test is finished you will be monitored for a few minutes to allow your oxygen levels and heart rate to recover.
 You will the be asked a few questions about your symptoms.
 When will I be told the results of the test?
 Your results will be sent to the doctor who requested the test.
 That doctor will be able to tell you the result of the test and what it means for you.
 Any questions?

-If you have any questions about the test or the department, please do not hesitate to telephone the Respiratory Physiology department on 01223 638207.
+If you have any questions about the test or the department, please do not hesitate to telephone the respiratory physiology department on 01223 638207.

 Reference

-American Thoracic Society (ATS) Statement: Guidelines for the Six Minute Walk Test.
+American Thoracic Society (ATS) statement: guidelines for the six minute walk test.
 Am J Crit Care Med 2002; 166: 111-117.

-Royal Papworth Hospital NHS Foundation Trust

-Papworth Road Cambridge Biomedical Campus Cambridge CB2 0AY

-Tel: 01223 638000

-www.royalpapworth.nhs.uk

-A member of Cambridge University Health Partners

-Author ID: Clinical Physiologist
+Author ID: Clinical physiologist

-Department: Respiratory Physiology
+Department: Respiratory physiology

-Printed: June 2021
+Printed: February 2024

+Review date: February 2026
-Review date: June 2023 Version: 1.4 Leaflet number: PI 181 Large print copies and alternative language versions of this leaflet can be made available on request.

-© Royal Papworth Hospital NHS Foundation Trust
+Version: 2 Leaflet number: PI 181

+Large print copies and alternative language versions of this leaflet can be made available on request.
+Royal Papworth Hospital NHS Foundation Trust Papworth Road, Cambridge Biomedical Campus, Cambridge CB2 0AY Tel: 01223 638000 www.royalpapworth.nhs.uk © 2023 Royal Papworth Hospital NHS Foundation Trust A member of Cambridge University Health Partners View a digital version of this leaflet by scanning the QR code